vesoft-inc/nebula-docs/docs-2.0/3.ngql-guide/8.clauses-and-options/with.md

 # WITH

+## OpenCypher compatibility

 The `WITH` clause can take the output from a query part, process it, and pass it to the next query part as the input.

-`WITH` has a similar function with the [pipe](../5.operators/4.pipe.md) symbol in nGQL, but they work in different ways.
-This topic describes some common practices of `WITH`.
+`WITH` has a similar function with the [pipe](../5.operators/4.pipe.md) symbol in nGQL-extension, but they work in different ways.

-## OpenCypher compatibility

-* In nGQL, `WITH` must work with an alias.
-In openCypher, `WITH` can work with or without an alias.

-* `WITH` only works in the openCypher syntax in nGQL, such as in `MATCH` or `UNWIND`.
-In the nGQL extensions such as `GO` or `FETCH`, use pipe symbols instead.
+`WITH` only works in the openCypher syntax, such as in `MATCH` or `UNWIND`.

+In the nGQL-extensions such as `GO` or `FETCH`, use pipe symbols (`|`) instead.

 > **DON'T:** Don't use pipe symbols in the openCypher syntax or use `WITH` in the nGQL extensions.

 ## Combine statements and form a composite query